officialpedrocarvalho/html-matcher/README.md

 ## How to USE?

 By comparing the HTML structure, style, or both, the similarity ratio can be computed.
-Two techniques are available for structure comparison: Longest Common Sequence (LCS) and All Path Tree Edit Distance (APTED).
+Two techniques are available for structure comparison: Longest Common Subsequence (LCS) and All Path Tree Edit Distance (APTED).
 One algorithm that uses the jaccard similarity metric is offered for style comparison.

 ### Structure